Dollman vs. Demonic Toys: Production

 Dollman vs. Demonic Toys utilizes footage from the films Bad Channels and Dollman for flashback scenes throughout the movie.

+The film's soundtrack primarily consists of songs by heavy metal band Quiet Riot from the band's 1993 album Terrified, with the album itself being released on Moonstone Records, the soundtrack offshoot of Charles Band's film company Full Moon Entertainment.

 Release

-Dollman vs. Demonic Toys was released direct-to-video on October 13, 1993.
+Dollman vs. Demonic Toys was released direct-to-video on VHS and Laserdisc on October 13, 1993.
 It was later given a DVD release in the 2005 box set "The Dollman / Demonic Toys Box Set" along with its two predecessors Demonic Toys and Dollman.

 On November 9, 2010, Echo Bridge Home Entertainment released a triple feature set containing this film, Dollman and Demonic Toys.

+The film was released on Blu-ray for the first time on Apr 21, 2015.

 Reception

 Critical reception has been negative.
 Critic Dennis Fischer panned the film in his 2011 book covering science fiction directors as "one of Band's worst missteps".
 A reviewer for Billboard was more favorable, writing that "Good-humored viewers will enjoy this silly, but fast-moving quickie."